GSMuller/GSMuller/README.md

 **`📈 Economics | Data Science 💻`**

-My name is Giovanni Müller, I am 22 years old from Curitiba, Paraná.
+My name is Giovanni Müller, I am 22 years old from Curitiba, Paraná, Brazil.
 I have a background in Systems Analysis and Development from the Pontifícia Universidade Católica do Paraná (PUCPR) and am currently completing a degree in Economics at Universidade Franciscana do Paraná (FAE).
 I am passionate about Economics and Applied Statistics and a member of the Brazilian Statistical Association.

 ---